giannisalinetti/os-inventory/README.md

 # os-inventory: an OpenShift installation inventory generator

+## DISCLAIMER: This project is deprecated.
+Red Hat OpenShift 4 drop the Ansible deployment method and introduces a totally new approach in the installation of OpenShift clusters based on Terraform and a combination of tecniques which leverage on Red Hat CoreOS **Ignition Configs** on boostrap nodes and control plane nodes.
+Ansible roles are now only related to worker nodes based on RHEL.

 ## Why?

 Red Hat OpenShift Container Platform is installed using Ansible.
 The community project